openxla/xla/xla/backends/gpu/libraries/cutedsl/README.md

 dependency.
 Unknown JSON fields are ignored; known fields, the complete collective configuration, and the module digest are validated during Instantiate.
-The config records the clique width used to compile the region-major peer-address table.
+The config records the clique width used to compile the region-major address table.
 The first FFI result is an internal `U64[peer_region_count, abi_clique_size]` scratch buffer allocated by XLA in device memory; remaining results are the generated function's ordinary results.
 Prepare rejects a different runtime clique width before loading the module or requesting collective resources.
-Initialize resolves the absolute peer addresses, and Execute copies them into the scratch result immediately before launching the generated function on the same stream.
+Initialize resolves the absolute addresses, and Execute copies them into the scratch result immediately before launching the generated function on the same stream.
+Symmetric rows contain one peer address per rank.
+Multimem rows contain the rank-local LSA multimem alias from the NCCL symmetric window, repeated across the row to preserve the v3 table shape.

 The generated-function frame carries one pointer to a fixed 16-byte host `CollectiveContextAbi` descriptor instead of one argument per peer address.
 The descriptor contains the device-table pointer, rank, and clique size.
 Generated host code loads only that descriptor and constructs a row-major CuTe global-memory tensor over the table.
-Device kernels index the tensor to load an absolute peer address; independent peer regions do not need to share an allocation layout.
+Device kernels index the tensor to load an absolute peer or multimem address; independent regions do not need to share an allocation layout.

 ## Runtime linkage